pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Each Agent is then put into focus by selecting one out of six available Subtypes that are specific to each different Type.
 Every Subtype is also linked to a unique Impulse.
-This structure helps the World to organize and then use all the Agents that will play a role in the story, decide which ones to use, how they will behave, and why.
+This structure helps the Scenarist to organize and then use all the Agents that will play a role in the story, decide which ones to use, how they will behave, and why.